S&P 500, Nasdaq close at record highs ahead of tech earnings wave

-BusinessS&P 500, Nasdaq close at record highs ahead of tech earnings wave

-The S&P 500 and Nasdaq closed at record highs on Monday, fueled by Tesla Inc ahead of the electric car maker's quarterly report, the first of several this week from heavyweight growth companies.
+(Reuters) - The S&P 500 and Nasdaq closed at record highs on Monday, fueled by Tesla Inc and other heavyweight growth stocks ahead of a deluge of earnings reports this week.

-The Nasdaq's record high close confirmed the end of an 11% correction in the index that began after its previous record high close on Feb.
-12.
+The Nasdaq’s record high close confirmed the end of an 11% correction in the index that began after its previous record high close on Feb.
+12, with the index closing at a low on March 8.

-Tesla (TSLA.O) advanced ahead of its report due after the bell, with analysts expecting the company to show a rise in first-quarter revenue following record deliveries. read more
+In extended trade, Tesla dipped about 0.4% after the electric car maker beat Wall Street expectations for first-quarter revenue.
+During Monday’s trading session, Tesla had gained 1.2%.

-Companies that constitute about 40% of the S&P 500's market capitalization report from Tuesday through Thursday, including Microsoft Corp (MSFT.O), Google parent Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Facebook Inc (FB.O).
-Shares of the companies also rose.
+Companies that constitute about 40% of the S&P 500’s market capitalization report from Tuesday through Thursday, including Microsoft Corp, Google parent Alphabet Inc, Apple Inc and Facebook Inc. Shares of those companies also rose.

-Most of the 11 major S&P 500 sectors climbed, with the energy index (.SPNY) among the top performers, while utilities (.SPLRCU) and consumer staples (.SPLRCS) declined.
+Seven of the 11 major S&P 500 sectors climbed, with the energy index leading with a 0.6% gain, while utilities and consumer staples declined.

 Of 124 companies in the S&P 500 that have reported so far, 85.5% have topped analysts’ earnings estimates, with Refinitiv IBES data now predicting a 34.3% jump in profit growth.